kdoore/CS2335-Gitbook/chapter1.md

 # Unity Game Engine

 In this course we'll learn to create programs in the Unity Game Engine

+- **[MonoDevelop](monodevelop.md):**  We will use the MonoDevelopment Integrated Development Environment (IDE).
+We will use MonoDevelop as an editor and debugger for writing our C# scripts that we want to use in Unity.
+MonoDevelop is free and open source (FOSS), and it's tightly integrated with Unity.
+This will make it easy to make changes to our code, and to test our modifications within Unity.
+-
-- We will use the opensource MonoDevelop IDE (integrated development environment).
-Another option is to use Microsoft Visual Studio for your development environment.
+- **Visual Studio:**   Another option is to use the Microsoft Visual Studio Editor as your IDE.
+It can also be integrated to work well with the Unity editor.

 Below is an example quiz:
 <quiz name="Quiz1">